 The second hour is dedicated to Taijiquan.
 As we always practise the forms, the class is divided up depending on what stage students are in the sequence then I will come around to check and add another posture, usually we'll start and finish the class with me leading the whole form and everyone has a go.

-On other occassions we will do partner work and at other times Ji Ben Gong, or fundamental exercises which are constantly repeated to gain insight into that movement.
+On other occassions we will do partner work and at other times Ji Ben Gong, or fundamental exercises which are constantly repeated to gain insight into that movement and allow us to put the principles into everything we do in Taijiquan.
+If the Taijiquan form is a car the principles are the engine, without which it is not a car, so no matter what style you practice it should have internal mechanics or principles within it.

 Below is the current Cardiff Syllabus.